Yashrane25/StayNest/README.md

 ---

-StayNest is a full stack property rental web application inspired by platforms like Airbnb.
+StayNest is a full stack property rental web application.
 It's built to help users list, discover and rent residential properties with ease, with a focus on rental homes and apartments for working professionals.

 This project was built to demonstrate solid full-stack engineering practices including session-based authentication with Passport.js, role-based authorization, Mongoose data modeling with clean referencing between users, listings and reviews and secure ownership-scoped CRUD operations.